krasio/exmate/README.md

 # TODO
 - [ ] Convert to OTP app.
 - [ ] Setup pool of Redix connections using [devinus/poolboy](https://github.com/devinus/poolboy).
+- [ ] Add mix tasks so it can be used from command line.

 # License
 MIT licence.